Housing

 The beds at Nelson have extra-long mattresses.
 Deep pocket twin sheets or extra-long twin sheets will fit the beds and are available from most department stores.
 In some cases, normal twin size sheets will fit.

 The Residence Hall Deposit fee is $150. $50 is non-refundable.
 When the student arrives and checks in, the other $100 dollars is credited to their school bill.
-If a student decides not to attend SAGU, the Enrollment Office must receive written notice no later than July 15 (Fall Semester) or December 10 (Spring Semester).
+If a student decides not to attend Nelson University, the Enrollment Office must receive written notice no later than July 15 (Fall Semester) or December 10 (Spring Semester).
 If the student provides the Enrollment Office with this written documentation, $100 will be refunded to the student.

 Savell and Collins Halls have community bathrooms centrally located on each hall.
 Rooms in Guynes, Teeter, and Bridges are arranged in a suite style with two rooms being connected by one bathroom.
 Kendrick Hall has some rooms connected in a suite style and some that have private bathrooms.